daspec/daspec-js-bower-example/README.md

 ## How this works

-The magic is in [runspec.js](runspec.js) - that file shows how to wire up DaSpec with a minimal configuration that outputs markdown and produces a counter for passed, failed and skipped steps.
+The magic is in [layout-example.js](layout-example.js) - the `runDaSpec` function shows how to wire up DaSpec with a minimal configuration that outputs markdown and produces a counter for passed, failed and skipped steps.

 For more information on DaSpec, see [http://daspec.com](http://daspec.com)